Kate Middleton And William Win Topless Photos Lawsuit Against French Tabloid

-Kate Middleton and her husband, Prince William, have prevailed in their invasion of privacy lawsuit against the French magazine, Closer, over some topless photos of the Duchess of Cambridge, although they won a far lesser amount then they and prosecutors originally sought.
+Kate Middleton and her husband, Prince William, have prevailed in their invasion-of-privacy lawsuit against the French magazine Closer over some topless photos of the Duchess of Cambridge, although they won a far lesser amount then they and prosecutors originally sought.

 The British royal couple originally sued for approximately the equivalent of $1.6 million in U.S. dollars in money damages.